flybywiresim/docs/docs/pilots-corner/beginner-guide/powering-down.md

----
-title: A32NX Beginner Guide - Powering Down
-description: Learn the correct procedures to power down the FlyByWire A32NX aircraft.
----

 # Powering Down

 This guide will explain the correct procedures to power down the aircraft when at the gate after arriving at the destination and taxi to the designated gate.